New York Comic Con 2025: Staten Island fans cross Hudson for pop culture event

 Nicolette Cavallaro is a lifestyle, entertainment, and culture journalist based in New York.
 She received her master's in Magazine Journalism and Digital Storytelling from New York University.
 Previously, Nicolette attended Binghamton University for her undergraduate degree.

-You can find her work in Fair Observer, NerdDaily, Observer, CULTURED, Her Track, Girl's Like, Her Campus, Binghamton's Pipe Dream and NYU's CooperSquared.
+You can find her work in the Staten Island Advance/SILive, Fair Observer, NerdDaily, Observer, CULTURED, Her Track, Girl's Like, Her Campus, Binghamton's Pipe Dream and NYU's CooperSquared.
 She also has a Substack, Paragraphs and Panels.

 When she isn't writing, Nicolette is traveling, playing video games, planning outfits, at a hockey game, trying new restaurants in NYC, or spending time with her large Italian family.